adrianaovalle/Matplotlib-challenge/README.md

 ![Figure4](Images/Fig4.png)

 A positive correlation was developed for mice weight against Tumor volume.
-The r^2 is 0.71 indicating a fair correlation: tumor volume increases as the weight of the mice increase.
+The r^2 is 0.71 indicating a fair correlation: tumor volume increases as the weight of the mice increases.

 ![Figure5](Images/Fig5.png)